Shingles is a painful rash caused by an infection of a nerve underneath the skin with the varicella-zoster virus.

 - An anticonvulsant medicine such as gabapentin or pregabalin.
 They also ease neuralgic pain separate to their action to control convulsions.

 If an antidepressant or anticonvulsant is advised, you should take it regularly as prescribed.
 It may take up to two or more weeks for it to become fully effective to ease pain.
 In addition to easing pain during an episode of shingles, they may also help to prevent PHN.
-See separate leaflet called Postherpetic Neuralgia for more information.
+See the separate leaflet called Postherpetic Neuralgia for more information.

 Antiviral medicines for shingles